pe1mew/ThingsIX/Bobcat/ThingsIXonBobcatCrankk.md

 docker run -d --restart always --name $FORWARDER --publish $GWPORT:$GWPORT/udp -v /data/usr/thingsix-forwarder:/etc/thingsix-forwarder $DOCKER_PULL_URL$version_git --config /etc/thingsix-forwarder/$MY_CONFIG_FILE --net $NET

 ```
- 5. Make the scipt executeable with the command `chomd +x thingsixupdater.sh`
+ 5. Make the script executable with the command `chmod +x thingsixupdater.sh`
  6. Execute the script to install the ThingsIX forwarder container and run it. `./thingsixupdater.sh`
  7. Check if the docker container for ThingsIX forwarder is running with the command: `docker ps`.
  When all is OK, the following line can be found: